BlueSillyDragon/AquaOS/README.md

 > AquaOS currently only has a basic bootloader done

 > [!WARNING]
-> I could only get AquaOS to build on Linux
+> I could only get AquaOS to build on Linux.
-> It is unknown if it will build on Windows
+> It is unknown if it will build on Windows.

 ### Step 1: Clone repository